soulqw/CoCo/README.md

  - The new designed api, easy to understand
  - Fully based on kotlin, also can worked with java
  - Already migrated to AndroidX, simplify to use
+ - Android Scoped-Storage Support and can work on Android 11 and higher
 ## Installation：

  ![image](https://img-blog.csdnimg.cn/20191009181659912.png)